hhariri/hhariri.github.io/_posts/2014-09-01-ask-yourself.md

 <br/>
 Easy to point out mistakes.
-Harder to judge ourselves.
+Harder to judge oneself.